Hsia Yu

-Hsia Yu (born December 18, 1956), known by the pen name Katie Lee, is a lyricist.
-She also uses the pen names Talung Tung and Fei Lee.
-Lee launched her career as a lyricist alongside her career as poet with the release of her first song “Gau Bie 告別”.
+Huang Ching-chi (黃慶綺; born 18 December 1956), known professionally by Hsia Yu (夏宇), Tung Ta-lung (童大龍), and Katie Lee (李格弟), is a Taiwanese poet, writer, lyricist, and playwright.

 Early life

-Born December 18, 1956, Lee graduated from National Taiwan University of Arts with a film studies degree and had a few part-time jobs in publishing and TV broadcasting companies.
+Born 18 December 1956, Lee graduated from National Taiwan University of Arts with a film studies degree and had a few part-time jobs in publishing and TV broadcasting companies.
 She started her contemporary poetry writing at the age of 19.
 She lived in the Southern France, returned to Taiwan, and since then has been living in both Taipei and Paris.

 Career

 Early career

 The first song Lee wrote was Tai Hsiang Lee's “Gau Bie 告別”.
 The creation of the song began with an intellectual property dispute between different record companies.
 Chung-tan Tuan from Rock Records advised Tai Hsiang Lee to rewrite the lyrics and contacted Hsia Yu to assist.
 By combining the pronunciation of her English name with Tai Hsiang Lee's surname, Hsia Yu created her pen name for writing lyrics: “Katie Lee”.
 The new lyrics were completed in one afternoon, but did not satisfactorily match the melodies from the original song.
 Tai Hsiang Lee decided to rewrite the melody and create a completely new song.
 The song “Gau Bie告別” was completed and this was the beginning of Lee's lyricist career.
 She has continued to write under various pen names, including “Talung Tung” and “Fei Lee”.